 - Month 12: Peak results, 15-24% body weight loss

-Your physician tracks your progress against clinical benchmarks and adjusts your plan at every step.
-The goal isn’t just losing weight — it’s losing weight safely and keeping it off.
+An independent licensed provider tracks progress against clinical benchmarks and adjusts the plan of care.
+The goal isn’t just losing weight — it’s doing so safely and sustainably.